freya022/BotCommands-Website/docs/setup/getting-started.md

 !!! warning "Spring properties"

-    If you use Spring, you will need to set gateway intents and cache flags in your environment, using `jda.intents` and `jda.cache-flags` respectively.
+    If you use Spring, you will need to put gateway intents and cache flags in your environment.
+    You will then be able to set your gateway intents and cache flags using the values provided by [[JDAConfiguration]].

 === "Kotlin"